raghu295/portfolio/README.md

-# Personal Professional Card Astro
+# Personal Professional Porfolio

-"Hi there!, I'm Brian.
+"Hi there!, I'm Raghunandan.
 I hope this small template helps you gain visibility while you build great projects.
 Thank you for using it.
 I wish you success in everything you set out to do; you will surely achieve great things.

 You can help me by following me, giving a Star to the template, and sharing it so others can see and use it.